nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 ```

-The insight isn't superior syntax.
-It's realizing that sometimes I'm better served thinking about data shapes instead of control flow.
+The point here isn't that the syntax is *better*, per se, rather it's that in order to write my code like this I have to think about the *shape* of the data instead of control flow.

 ## Pattern 2: Types